-The Pest Detection/CAPS Program does not require cooperator cost share to be entered into a cooperative agreement.
+Neither the CAPS or Farm Bill Programs require cooperator cost share to be entered into a cooperative agreement.
 If, however, a cooperator chooses to enter a cost share amount on the financial forms, then they must adhere to guidance governing that cost share, and the amount should match the SF-425 at the end of the agreement.
-See the addendum to the March 6, 2014 NCC conference all at https://caps.ceris.purdue.edu/webfm\send/2347 that addresses cooperator cost share (CAPS R&C login required).
+See the addendum to the March 6, 2014 NCC conference call (https://caps.ceris.purdue.edu/webfm_send/2347) that addresses cooperator cost share (CAPS R&C login required).

-For 2016 work and financial plans, only cooperator cost share reported on the financial forms should be entered into the Survey Summary Form in much the same manner that surveys and target pests described in the work plan should be listed on the Survey Summary Form.
+For 2017 work and financial plans, only cooperator cost share reported on the financial forms should be entered into the Survey Summary Form in much the same manner that surveys and target pests described in the work plan should be listed on the Survey Summary Form.
 If no cooperator share is entered in the financial forms, then no cooperator share need be entered into the Survey Summary Form.
 We are making this change for transparency and to make sure we are accurately reporting on cooperator cost share when this information is requested.
 This information will assist the Pest Detection Program answer requests and questions from the Agency, Department, and Congress, and prepare future budget requests.